-- Formulating a policy document and a work framework for managing business continuity, which is discussed and approved by the managements of each of the banks in the Group, as well as annually on an alternating basis - once by the technology, innovation and administration committee of FIBI's board of directors and once by FIBI's board of directors.
-Performing a BIA (Business Impact Analysis) in relation to - Performing a BIA (Business impact Analysis) in relation to aspects of business continuity every three years or in the event of material changes. - Implementing a process for improving preparedness for business continuity on an ongoing basis, during which the unit updates the mapping of all essential activities and resources required in an emergency, and updates the emergency scenarios and the policy document accordingly.
+- Formulating a policy document and a work framework for managing business continuity, which is discussed and approved by the managements of each of the banks in the Group, as well as annually on an alternating basis - once by the technology, innovation and administration committee of FIBI's board of directors and once by FIBI's board of directors. - Performing a BIA (Business Impact Analysis) in relation to aspects of business continuity every three years or in the event of material changes. - Implementing a process for improving preparedness for business continuity on an ongoing basis, during which the unit updates the mapping of all essential activities and resources required in an emergency, and updates the emergency scenarios and the policy document accordingly.